lerna/lerna/website/docs/features/cache.md

 ---
-id: computation-caching
+id: cache-tasks
-title: Computation Caching
+title: Cache Task Results
 ---

-# Computation Caching
+# Cache Task Results

 > When it comes to running tasks, caching etc., Lerna and Nx can be used interchangeably.
 When we say "Lerna can cache
 > builds", we mean that Lerna uses Nx which can cache builds.